Skip to content

 At first run you have to create the Auth DB database tables and its schema.
 To create the tables use the n6create_and_initialize_auth_db script (use the -D flag to first drop any existing Auth DB tables, and the -y flag to suppress any confirmation prompts):

-$ docker-compose run worker n6create_and_initialize_auth_db -D -y
+docker compose run --rm worker n6create_and_initialize_auth_db -D -y

 * The 'n6create_and_initialize_auth_db' script started.